Are Air Purifiers a Waste of Money?

 • Volatile organic compounds, such as cleaners, air fresheners and personal care products

-2. Lowers Other Symptoms Linked to Poor Indoor Air Quality
+2. Alleviates Other Issues Associated with Poor Indoor Air Quality

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can reduce other symptoms related to poor indoor air quality.
-These involve:
+Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can reduce other issues linked to bad indoor air quality.
+These include:

 • Headaches